creativetechnologylab/generative-ai-with-python/ollama.md

 ### `requests`

 The `requests` library is also capable of communicating with Ollama models.
+This one requires a bit more work to get set up, and it's generally easier to use the Ollama library, but if you are using a device like the Nvidia Jetsons then you may have to use the `requests` approach.

 First we can check using our terminal/command prompt to see if the Ollama server is running.
 This can be done with the command `curl http://localhost:11434`